Ruchita-0310/Diatom_consortium_genomics/data_analysis.md

     --genomeFastaFiles /work/ebg_lab/eb/diatom_consortia/metatranscriptomics/genome_index/18_diatom.fasta \
     --genomeSAindexNbases 10
 ```
-RNA-seq reads from the diatom consortium were aligned to the genome using STAR.
-The output was written directly as a coordinate-sorted BAM file:
+RNA-seq reads were aligned to the genome with STAR, and the output was written directly as a coordinate-sorted BAM file:
 ```bash
 STAR \
     --runThreadN 24 \